-EMDR Singapore recognises Approved EMDR Trainings that adhere to the guidelines and best training practices below, adapted from those developed by EMDR Institute and EMDR Global Alliance (EGA), and approved by EMDR Asia:
+EMDR Singapore recognises in-person Approved EMDR Training that adhere to the guidelines and best training practices from those developed by EMDR Institute, and approved by EMDR Asia:

 I. The in-classroom training will take a total minimum of 6 days consisting of –